rupeshtiwari/future-blogs/_posts/2022-10-01-essential-definitions-for-solution-architects.md

   - azure
 ---

-> When I started learning Azure being a webdev and software architect background.
-I came across many IT lingo, jargons, abbrebiations that I did know about them.
-In this post I am putting all those in one place.
-I hope this will help you as well on your Azure Solution Architect journey!
+> When I started learning Cloud being a webdev and software architect background.
+I came across many IT lingo, jargons, abbreviations that I did know about them.
+In this post, I am writing all those in one place.
+I hope this will help you as well on your cloud Azure/AWS/GCP Solution Architect journey!

 ## RADIUS